-Backup Viewer
+11.10 Backup Viewer

-With the Backup Viewer, you can access the video recordings and log data backed up at the iSCSI storage system over the Internet from any computer.
-You can search the log data, view, edit and save the recordings at the local computer.
+With the Backup Viewer, you can access the video recordings and log data backed up at the storage system from any computer over the Internet.
+You can search the log data as well as view, edit and save the recordings at the local computer.